-Credits 6 CFU (1+1.5+1.5) Planned hours 24 Planned schedule To be arranged in discussion with students Prerequisites Description Understanding the baryonic and dark matter content of galaxies-from their central regions to their outskirts-is a cornerstone of modern astrophysics.
-This topic is intimately linked to the physics governing gas accretion, star formation efficiency, and the broader cosmological framework, including hierarchical galaxy formation models.
-Photometric observations across various wavelengths, coupled with spectral energy distribution (SED) fitting, provide insights into the stellar mass and other properties of galaxies, such as star formation rates, ages, metallicities, and are connected with the initial mass function (IMF).
-Total galaxy masses, on the other hand, are derived through complementary techniques.
-Velocity dispersions can be analyzed using the Jeans equations, while gravitational lensing-a phenomenon predicted by general relativity-offers the most precise method to measure mass across all scales in the Universe, from stars to galaxy clusters.
-Gravitational lensing has broad applications, from constraining dark matter and dark energy to discovering exoplanets and faint, otherwise undetectable galaxies.
-Therefore, constraining galaxies' light and mass distribution in different environments provides stringent constraints on their formation within the ACDM paradigm.
-In this framework, clusters of galaxies are expected to grow over time by accreting smaller groups along filaments, driven by the effect of gravity generated by the total matter content.
-In the deep potential well at the cluster center, galaxies continue to undergo active mass assembly and, in this process, gravitational interactions and merging between systems of comparable mass and/or smaller objects play a fundamental role in defining the galaxies' structure and evolution, the build-up of the stellar halos and the intra-cluster light (ICL).
-Therefore, exploring the Universe down to the low-surface brightness (LSB) regime, where the highly diagnostic relics of the galaxy mass assembly across all environments reside, is the fundamental complimen lensing application to surveys Module 3 - The Low-surface Brightness Universe: Theoretical predictions, Stellar halos & ICL part 1
+Prerequisites Description Understanding the baryonic and dark matter content of galaxies-from their centra regions to their outskirts-is a cornerstone of modern astrophysics.
+This topic i intimately linked to the physics governing gas accretion, star formation efficiency, and the broader cosmological framework, including hierarchical galaxy formation models Photometric observations across various wavelengths, coupled with spectral energy distribution (SED) fitting, provide insights into the stellar mass and other properties o galaxies, such as star formation rates, ages, metallicities, and are connected with the initial mass function (IMF).
+Total galaxy masses, on the other hand, are derived througl complementary techniques.
+Velocity dispersions can be analyzed using the Jean equations, while gravitational lensing-a phenomenon predicted by genera relativity-offers the most precise method to measure mass across all scales in the Universe, from stars to galaxy clusters.
+Gravitational lensing has broad applications from constraining dark matter and dark energy to discovering exoplanets and faint otherwise undetectable galaxies.
+Therefore, constraining galaxies' light and mas distribution in different environments provides stringent constraints on their formation within the ACDM paradigm.
+In this framework, clusters of galaxies are expected to gravity generated by the total matter content.
+In the deep potential well at the cluste center, galaxies continue to undergo active mass assembly and, in this process gravitational interactions and merging between systems of comparable mass and/o smaller objects play a fundamental role in defining the galaxies' structure and evolution, the build-up of the stellar halos and the intra-cluster light (ICL).
+Therefore, exploring the Universe down to the low-surface brightness (LSB) regime where the highly diagnostic relics of the galaxy masses of stellar halos and intra group/intra-cluster space.
+From the theoretical side, semi-analytic models and hydrodynamical simulations give detailed predictions about